techidaily/site-android-unlock/source/_posts/in-2024-7-ways-to-unlock-a-locked-gionee-phone-by-drfone-android.md

 ![get into a locked phone-Unlock](https://images.wondershare.com/drfone/article/2017/10/15081759851833.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/xg3PHS_Ee80?si=fE_iGIqHjKvWFIN3" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 - **Step 6.** After waiting for a while, you will get the following prompt.
 From here, you can set up a new lock for your mobile or can click on the “Lock My Screen” option to do the same.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/sn2STvYRVb8?si=Z-XhJJ1Mc-Em5Kqy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 4: How to get into a locked phone using the 'Forgot Pattern' feature?